phooriwat3/SCI193611_AI_Study/python-tutorial/README.md

 Programming projects will be done in Python 3.8.
 In this tutorial, you will install Python and learn its basics.

-Credits: This tutorial is heavily inspired from [CS188 project 0](https://inst.eecs.berkeley.edu/~cs188/su19/project0/) by UC Berkeley.
+Credits: This tutorial is heavily inspired from [CS188 project] by UC Berkeley.

 ## Tools